-In this 3-part guide, we share some of our tips on organizing photo/video scavenger hunts for an office team-building event.
+In this 3-part guide (links to Part 1 and Part 3), we share some of our tips on organizing photo and video scavenger hunts for an office team-building event.
 Please note that while our guide will primarily be focusing on groups utilizing the GooseChase Platform to run their game in an office setting, these tips will certainly be helpful for any organizer putting together a scavenger hunt in general.

 Now that you have completed the steps from Part 1 and set overall goals for your scavenger hunt, scheduled a time to run the event, and organized your teams; it's time to figure out how to create the best possible missions to fill up your list of challenges.
 If you have reliable ways to communicate with your participants during the scavenger hunt, such as through instant messaging or GooseChase's built-in notifications feature, it's also a good idea to pre-plan a few missions for release during the game as surprise or bonus challenges.